By Brenna Fender

 - If you travel with your pet, be a gracious guest.
 Pick up after your pet, and don’t allow him to bark, damage, or dirty a hotel room.
 Dog hair can clog hotel pipes and damage hotel furniture, so be courteous and avoid washing your dog in hotel tubs (unless truly necessary) and cover hotel bedspreads, sofas, and other furniture with sheets.

-Paying attention to these few things will help you be a responsible dog owner who sets a good example for others.
+Paying attention to these few things will help you be a responsible dog who sets a good example for others.